-Puppies tend to have a lot of fear, especially of the unknown, so it may not be very comfortable for your dog to leave his yard or house to go walking with you.
-He may be aware of other dogs along the street or the dangers of cars whooshing by.
+Puppies tend to have a lot of fear — especially of the unknown — so it may not be very comfortable for your dog to leave his yard or house to go walking with you.
+He may not be aware of other dogs along the street or the dangers of cars whooshing by.
 It might help to pick up your dog and carry him for a short while to get him used to all the new sensations and to show him that he doesn’t have anything to be afraid of.
-Take things slow and realize that your dog may have fears that aren’t the same as yours.
+Take things slowly and realize that your dog may have fears that aren’t the same as yours.

 Image Source: Pexels

 If you don’t get the right gear for your dog, then you might be causing your dog some discomfort.
 The harness or collar could be too tight, and your dog may simply be in pain from the way the gear has been attached to him.
 Keep that in mind and look for signs of discomfort so that you can change out the gear or rearrange it to make it more comfortable for your dog.